Thomas Lewis (cardiologist): Early life and education

 Lewis was born in Taffs Well, Cardiff, Wales, the son of Henry Lewis, a mining engineer, and his wife Catherine Hannah (née Davies).
 He was educated at home by his mother, apart from a year at Clifton College, which he left due to ill-health, and the final two years by a tutor.
 Already planning to become a doctor, at the age of sixteen he began a Bachelor of Science (BSc) course at University College, Cardiff, graduating three years later with first class honours.
-In 1902 he entered University College Hospital in London to train as a doctor, graduating MBBS with the gold medal in 1905.
+In 1902 he entered University College Hospital (UCH) in London to train as a doctor, graduating MBBS with the gold medal in 1905.
 The same year he was awarded a Doctor of Science (DSc) degree from the University of Wales for his research work.